-These attention maps can inform us of the area of (dis)interest in the visual input which, in turn, allow us to build more sophisticated predictive models.
+These attention maps can inform us of the area of the image (ir)relevant for triggering visual neuronal responses which, in turn, allow us to build more sophisticated predictive models.
 For instance, the core module consistently assigned higher weights to patches in the center of the image, suggesting information at the edges of the image are less (or not at all) relevant for the recorded group of neurons.
 As a practical example, we eliminated irrelevant information in the stimuli by center cropping the image to $\alpha 144 \times \alpha 256$ pixels where $0 < \alpha \leq 1$, prior to downsampling the input to $36 \times 64$ pixels.
-After a grid search on $\alpha$, we found that $\alpha = 0.8$ (i.e. removing $36\%$ of the total number of pixels) further improved the average predictive performance of V{ 1}T by $1\%$ (see Table~\ref{table:sensorium-results}).
+We found that a crop factor of $\alpha = 0.8$ (i.e. removing $36\%$ of the total number of pixels) further improved the single trial correlation to $0.430$, or $13.8\%$ better than the CNN.
 Note that we also obtained similar improvement with the CNN model.